-The following acts of the Board of Directors its committees at and management pertain primarily to acts in the normal course of business and compliance with and submission of all regulatory requirements, reports and financial statements, audited and unaudited for the period June 29, 2016 to June 29, 2017.
+The acts of the Board of Directors and Management pertain primarily to acts in the normal course of business and compliance with and submission of all regulatory requirements, reports and financial statements, audited and unaudited from period to period, such as, but not limited to:

 - a.
 Election of Corporate Officers and Organization of Board Committees; - b.
 Election of the Board of Directors and appointment of the External Auditor; - c.
 Approval of the Audited Financial Statements for the Fiscal year ending December 31, 2016; - d.
-Authorization of signatory on matters pertaining to lease of property of the corporation;
+Approval of the appointment of Mr. Chai Seo Meng as Vice-Chairman. - e.
+Approval of the appointment of Atty.
+Wlater L. Mactal as member of the board.